-Natural and/or artificial breakwaters would be constructed to protect the shoreline and salt marsh habitat, and increase benthic secondary productivity.
-These breakwaters will be constructed by creating rows of approximately 200' segments of Wave Attenuation Units (WAUs) with approximately 50 WAUs in each 200' segment.
+The project will be accomplished by creating rows of approximately 200' segments of Wave Attenuation Units (WAUs) with approximately 50 WAUs in each 200' segment.
 Each segment would consist of two such rows.
-In total, the 11 segments are proposed with approximate 20' gaps between each segment.
-The base width of the rows will be approximately ten (10) feet, and have a footprint of approximately 0.50 acres.
+In total, 49 segments are proposed with approximate 20' gaps between each segment.
+Breakwater segments would have a base width of approximately ten (10) feet, with an approximate footprint of 2.25 acres.
+Short term, localized, minor impacts to marine soils, air quality, recreation, and biological resources are expected due to the presence of construction equipment and noise.

 The specific breakwater elevations, construction techniques and design would be developed to maximize project success and meet regulatory requirements.
-Construction activities would include placement of nearshore intertidal breakwaters that may utilize artificial WAUs and would generally follow a +0.5 to +1.0 ft.
+Construction activities would include placement of nearshore intertidal breakwaters that will utilize artificial VVAUs and would generally follow a +0.5 to +1.0 ft.
 Mean Lower Low Water (MLLW) target crest elevation.
 The breakwaters would likely have 10 ft. crest widths, based on desired wave reduction, and would be designed with a height that falls within the mean high and low water lines (intertidal).
 The specific breakwater elevations and technique designs would be selected to maximize shoreline protection and meet federal and state regulatory requirements.